 Scripts are blocks of code that are written in a language that Unity can understand (C#) and are used to program game logic and every aspect related to technical implementation.

 To create a C# script in Unity follow the steps below:

 - Right-click on the Project view -> 'Create' -> 'C# Script'

 The new script is created and can be attached to a GameObject, however since it's empty, it needs to be edited in order to add some functionality to it.

 - Namespace references (groups of classes that can be used in the script).

 - Class name that inherits from MonoBehaviour (Unity's base class).

-- void Start() is a built-in function that is called at the start of the script initialization.
+- Start() is a built-in function that is called at the start of the script initialization.

-- void Update() is a built-in function that is called each frame and is used for implementing continuous logic such as key-press, player movement, etc.
+- Update() is a built-in function that is called every frame and is used for implementing continuous logic such as key-press, player movement, etc.